RakhithJK/libarchive-libarchive-wiki/LibarchiveUsers.md

 ### Microsoft Windows
 * since 2017 (Windows 10 insider build 17063) libarchive is shipped with the command line tools
-* bsdtar is dhe default system tar
+* bsdtar is the default system tar

 ## Individual Software